RTEMS/gnu-mirror-gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

 GNAT can generate code to zero-out hardware registers before returning from a subprogram.

-It can be enabled with the *-fzero-call-used-regs* command line option, to affect all subprograms in a compilation, and with a :samp:`Machine_Attribute` pragma, to affect only specific subprograms.
+It can be enabled with the :switch:`-fzero-call-used-regs` command-line option, to affect all subprograms in a compilation, and with a :samp:`Machine_Attribute` pragma, to affect only specific subprograms.